Donald Sinclair (hotel owner): Hotel career and later life

+The Gleneagles Hotel became a part of the Best Western hotel chain.
+It closed in February 2015 and the building was later demolished.

 Fawlty Towers

 In May 1970, the cast of Monty Python's Flying Circus met the Sinclairs while staying at the Gleneagles Hotel; they were filming in nearby Paignton.
 Sinclair was reluctant to let them stay, but his wife argued in favour of them as their three-week stay in the hotel represented a considerable amount of business during the hotel's off-season.
-Sinclair's actions included criticising American Terry Gilliam's table etiquette and throwing Eric Idle's briefcase out of a window because he thought it contained a bomb.
+Sinclair's actions included criticising American Terry Gilliam's table etiquette and taking Eric Idle's briefcase out to the back of the hotel car park, because he thought it contained a bomb.
 The cast, with the exception of John Cleese and his wife Connie Booth, left the hotel for other accommodation.
 Cleese later used Sinclair's mannerisms as an inspiration for Basil Fawlty in Fawlty Towers.
 The Gleneagles Hotel is referenced in the show's second episode, "The Builders".

 Cleese later played eccentric hotel owners in the 1999 remake film The Out-of-Towners and the 2001 movie Rat Race; in the latter film, his character was called Donald Sinclair.